 Is gaming a concern?
 If you are serious about gaming, be sure to choose your computer with that in mind.
 Most cheaper desktop computers rely on integrated graphics.
 Some have discrete graphics, but use a low-end graphics card.
 Some systems are upgradable at purchase -- or later by the owner -- to use more advanced graphics solutions, but that adds to the ultimate bottom line.
 However, all but the lowest-powered systems can handle less intense games without a hitch.
 If there's a specific game you know you'll want to play, check its hardware requirements before you buy.

 Do you want the flexibility to upgrade your system as your needs grow?
-All-in-ones and compact desktops typically offer no or very limited expandability.
+All-in-ones typically offer very limited expandability, or none at all.
 If you'd like to add more memory, additional hard drives, graphics cards, etc. later on, your best bet is a traditional full-sized tower.
+Some small form factor computers also limit expansion possibilities, but others are designed specifically to grow with the user as needs change, and some are designed for complete user customization from the start.